starship/starship/docs/fr-FR/config/README.md

 ## Java

 The `java` module shows the currently installed version of Java.
-The module will be shown if any of the following conditions are met:
+Le module est affiché si l'une des ces conditions est remplie :

-- The current directory contains a `pom.xml`, `build.gradle.kts` or `build.sbt` file
+- The current directory contains a `pom.xml`, `build.gradle.kts`, `build.sbt` or `.java-version` file
 - The current directory contains a file with the `.java`, `.class`, `.gradle` or `.jar` extension

 ### Options